Bylaws of the Division of Rehabilitation Psychology

 Section 1: Name

-A. The purpose of the Division of Rehabilitation Psychology is to bring together all members of the American Psychological Association (APA) and affiliates who are concerned with enhancing the lives of people with disabilities and chronic illness.
+Purpose: The purpose of the Division is to bring together all members of the American Psychological Association (APA) and affiliates who are concerned with enhancing the lives of people living with disabilities and chronic health conditions.
 Rehabilitation Psychology is the application of psychological knowledge and understanding in activities such as research, clinical practice, teaching, public education, and advocacy on behalf of individuals and disability related health care and social policy.
-Rehabilitation psychologists consider psychological, biological, cognitive, social, environmental, political, and economic factors that affect the well-being of people with disabilities.
+Rehabilitation psychologists consider psychological, biological, cognitive, social, environmental, political, and economic factors that affect the well-being of people living with disabilities and chronic health conditions.
 The Division is mindful of the fact that limitations of functioning may not only be inherent in the disability itself, but are often attributable, in whole or part, to environmental and institutional barriers, and to negative social attitudes.

 ARTICLE III.
 Membership